opensafely/documentation/docs/releasing-files.md

     - allowing someone to look over your shoulder
     - transcribing (e.g., to paper or email)
     - using screen sharing software or any recording device/software

+### Running further analyses on released outputs

+If you have had [intermediate data released](#release-of-intermediate-data) and you wish to run further analyses on them, such as reformatting figures, there are a few things to consider.

+1. You should include the code for these steps in your GitHub repo.
+2. You **should not** commit any of the released outputs to your GitHub repo.
+Make sure to include them in the `.gitignore` file.
+3. Consider adding the code as an action in your project pipeline.

 ### Reporting a data breach